 The following analysis is provided by Klinedinst Shareholder Ian Rambarran, Chairman of the California MBA Legal Issues Committee, originally published in the CMBA’s Member Alert on March 17, 2020.

 On March 16, 2020, Governor Newsom issued Executive Order N-28-20 limiting evictions and foreclosures in California.
-The full Executive Order can be found here.
+View the full Executive Order.

 Executive Order N-28-20 seeks to reduce potential public health issues related to foreclosures and evictions by keeping people in their homes and to provide hardship relief to people economically disenfranchised by COVID-19.
 Though the Order is not entirely precise, there are a few keys points to take away.

 1. The Order authorizes local counties and cities to consider actions to halt evictions and foreclosures, if the reason for the default arises from COVID-19 related income issues.

 COVID-19 related income issues are those caused by the reduction in compensable hours, layoffs, business income and consumer demand, as well as a lack of available income due to substantial medical expenses.
 The Order expressly recognizes that these income issues may have been caused by government imposed restrictions.